-You just started your way to becoming a remote session musician but know little on how to actually find remote recording clients? – I have been there to and luckily for you I’ll share some tips I learned along the way on how to find remote recording clients faster.
+You just started your way to becoming a remote session musician but know little about how to actually find remote recording clients? – I have been there too, and luckily for you, I’ll share some tips I learned along the way on how to find remote recording clients faster.

 – Start out by building your remote recording client persona

-The main factor dictating this is what type of musicians you are and the instrument you are tracking.
+The main factors dictating this are what kind of musician and instrument you play.
 Classical musicians have a more “specialized” function nowadays.
-While more modern musicians like guitarist tend to have a wider spectrum of clients hiring them.
+In contrast, modern musicians like guitarists tend to have a broader spectrum of clients hiring them.

-Independent artists – In today’s recording industry it’s almost impossible to get a record deal that will give you enough money to rent a studio and pro session player.
-The independent musicians of all genres is and will be your main client.
+Independent artists – In today’s recording industry, getting a record deal that will give you enough money to rent a studio and pro session player is almost impossible.
+Independent musicians of all genres are and will be your primary clients.

-Amateurs/music lovers with a day job – Might sound unusual, but the clients who pay the most are usually non-professional musicians that have high paying day jobs or other type of income.
+Amateurs/music lovers with a day job – Might sound unusual, but the clients who pay the most are usually non-professional musicians with high-paying day jobs or other types of income.
 Imagine a doctor or business owner that wants to have his college days’ song finished.

-Even if the music has quality issues, you usually have more creative freedom and get probably 2x the payment for the same type of work than the other 2 groups.
+Even if the music has quality issues, you usually have more creative freedom and get probably 2x the payment for the same type of work as the other two groups.

 RELATED: How much does it cost to hire a remote session guitarist